-Once you’ve finalised your tools, set-up your dashboard to monitor and use the insights regularly to make data based decisions.
+Once you’ve finalized your tools, set-up your dashboard to monitor and use the insights regularly to make data-based decisions.

 - Industry and competition.
 What are the others saying and doing?
 This will help you stay ahead of the pack by learning about trends.

 - Your niche.
 For instance, are you targeting backpackers?
 Or luxury audience?